holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/03_levels_of_abstraction/lesson_plan.md

     - How is this like abstract art?
     - How many levels deep could you go?
     - How is this like scratch?

+- For next class: How is this like being a good leader?
+    - Call back to sorting game